Donald Trump Business Pal Secretly Ambushed By Robert Mueller As Russia Probe Widens, McClatchy News Reports

 In a clear signal that the investigation into collusion between the Donald Trump organization and Russia is quickly gaining intensity, a team sent by Special Counsel Robert Mueller showed up unannounced this week at the home of a Trump business associate, grilling the individual about Trump Organization deals overseas — and about Trump’s personal attorney and self-described “fix-it guy” Michael Cohen, according to an exclusive report by the McClatchy News wire service on Thursday.

-The McClatchy report did not name the person questioned unexpectedly by Mueller’s investigators, but said that the Trump associate “was a party to multiple transactions connected to Trump’s effort to expand his brand abroad.”
+The McClatchy report did not name the person questioned unexpectedly by Mueller’s investigators, but said that Trump associate “was a party to multiple transactions connected to Trump’s effort to expand his brand abroad.”
 Investigators showed up at the Trump associate’s home “armed with subpoenas compelling electronic records and sworn testimony,” the report said.

-While the report did not reveal what Mueller and his team may have learned from the person, or whether that individual is under investigation or merely considered a witness in the Russia case, recent developments appear to show that Mueller is not only looking into possible direct collusion between Trump’s campaign and Russia during the 2016 presidential election, but that Mueller is also following a money trail that could connect Trump to Russia.
+While the report did not reveal what Mueller and his team may have learned from the person, or whether that individual is under investigation or merely considered a witness in the Russia case, recent developments appear to show that Mueller is not only looking into possible direct collusion between Trump’s campaign and Russia during the 2016 presidential election, but that Mueller is following a money trail that could connect Trump to Russia.

 In addition to questioning the Trump business associate in an ambush-style interrogation earlier this week, Mueller has begun questioning Russian oligarchs about their financial connections to Trump, according to a CNN report on Wednesday.